rsowell/cs-457-agile-iterations/docs/3-Iter-1--Iteration-Instructions-f664.md

 **The planning step is extremely important.** If you can't get to specifics at the time you're assigning a 1-point story, chances are you won't be able to get to specifics when you sit down to code either.
 This "translation" step has to happen at some point, so why not do it when the whole team is available to discuss and help?

-You will report on how this meeting went using the checklist assignment found on Gradescope (and linked in the next page of this guide).

 ## Create Issues for the stories

 Each 1-point story should be entered as a GitHub Issue.
 Label each issue with "iter1" or "iter2" depending on which project iteration it is for.